benjamin-jaki/selenium-test-assignment/README.md

   - Description: Tests the visibility of submenus when hovering over menu items.
   - Assertions:
     - Submenu visibility changes to "block" when hovered.
-    - Submenu visibility changes to "none" when not hovered.
+    - Submenu visibility changes to "none" when hovered on something else.
 6. Test Static Page Content
   - File: SeleniumTest.java
   - Method: testStaticPage()